mavryk-network/mavryk-protocol/docs/alpha/validation.rst

-The ``Partial construction`` mode, also known as ``Mempool mode`` is used by the :doc:`prevalidator component<../shell/prevalidation>` of an Octez node to validate incoming operations -- that is, those not-yet included into blocks.
+The ``Partial construction`` mode, also known as ``Mempool mode`` is used by the :doc:`prevalidator component<../shell/prevalidation>` of an Mavkit node to validate incoming operations -- that is, those not-yet included into blocks.
 This mode's business-logic is very close to the ``Full construction`` mode, and the differences boil down to the intended usage.
-The partial construction mode does not try to fully bake a block, but rather to inform the Octez prevalidator on the potential validity of operations (and whether they can safely included into a block), so that the latter can **classify** incoming operations, and further decide how to process them accordingly.
+The partial construction mode does not try to fully bake a block, but rather to inform the Mavkit prevalidator on the potential validity of operations (and whether they can safely included into a block), so that the latter can **classify** incoming operations, and further decide how to process them accordingly.